Independent counter · metadata only · est. 2026

 | 2026-04-30 | Elon Musk | Quote | counts | 15.7s |

-| 2026-04-27 | Elon Musk | Reply | no | 15.9s |
+| 2026-04-27 | Elon Musk | Reply | does not count | 15.9s |

-| 2026-04-26 | Elon Musk | Reply | no | 12.1s |
+| 2026-04-26 | Elon Musk | Reply | does not count | 12.1s |

 | 2026-04-25 | Elon Musk | Repost | counts | 12.4s |